An Experimental Study on Fairness-aware Machine Learning for Credit Scoring Problems: Evaluation

-The evaluation results are depicted in Table \ref{tbl:result-home-credit} and Fig. \ref{fig:home-credit-abroca}.
-In terms of performance, all predictive models show very low results in balanced accuracy, despite having very high accuracy (approximately 90\%).
-This result can be partly explained by the high IR of 1:15.35 (see Table \ref{tbl:datasets}).
-Regarding fairness constraints, all in-processing methods show the perfect results on all fairness measures, especially Agarwal's method.
-Besides, pre-processing and post-processing methods perform well when combined with traditional classification models such as NB and MLP.

-\subsubsection{PAKDD credit dataset}
+\subsubsection{PAKDD Credit Dataset}

-In the PAKDD credit risk assessment dataset, all methods exhibit low performance in balanced accuracy, as presented in Table \ref{tbl:result-pakdd} and Fig. \ref{fig:pakdd-abroca}.
-The in-processing approach, AdaFair, achieves superior performance with the best values on 6 out of 9 measures, including accuracy and 5 fairness measures.
-Besides, in the group of pre-processing approach, although LFR-NB achieves fairness in classification results (with respect to TE and ABROCA measures), its accuracy is significantly reduced.
-The post-processing approach outperform other models in terms of balanced accuracy.
+In the PAKDD credit risk assessment dataset, all methods exhibit low balanced accuracy, as shown in Table \ref{tbl:result-pakdd} and Figure \ref{fig:pakdd-abroca}.
+Among the in-processing approaches, AdaFair achieves superior performance, obtaining the best results on 6 out of 9 evaluation measures, including accuracy and five fairness measures.
+In the pre-processing group, although LFR-NB achieves improved fairness in classification outcomes (as measured by TE and ABROCA), this comes at the cost of a significant reduction in accuracy.
+In addition, the post-processing models outperform the other approaches in terms of balanced accuracy.